-(a) General.
+- (a) General.
 The Disclosure Administrator shall, in response to a written request by a Participant or Beneficiary, furnish a copy of the documents and instruments specified in Section 104(b)(4) of ERISA ("Plan Disclosures") as required by ERISA.
 A Participant's or Beneficiary's request for Plan Disclosures must be submitted to the Disclosure Administrator in writing, at the address listed in Article XIV of this SPD, and must identify the particular Plan Disclosures that are being requested.
-The Disclosure Administrator may, in its discretion, impose a reasonable charge to cover the cost of copying and furnishing the requested Plan Disclosures to the extent permitted by ERISA.

-- (b) Claim-Related Requests by an Authorized Representative.
-To the extent that a request for Plan Disclosures is related to a Participant's or Beneficiary's claim for benefits under the Plan, the request may be submitted to the Disclosure Administrator by an authorized representative of the Participant or Beneficiary, provided that (i) the authorization of such representative is designated in writing by the Participant or Beneficiary in a manner that is sufficiently clear and conspicuous, as determined by the Disclosure Administrator in its discretion, to enable the Disclosure Administrator to reasonably verify the status of the authorized representative and the scope of such authorization, and (ii) a copy of the signed authorization is submitted to the Disclosure Administrator with the request for Plan Disclosures.
-The Disclosure Administrator will not make any Plan Disclosures to a person or entity claiming to be an authorized representative prior to receipt of an authorization that meets the criteria in clauses (i) and (ii), as determined by the Disclosure Administrator. - (c) Examination of Records.
+The Disclosure Administrator may, in its discretion, impose a reasonable charge to cover the cost of copying and furnishing the requested Plan Disclosures to the extent permitted by ERISA. - Requests by an Authorized Representative.
+A request for Plan Disclosures may be (b) submitted to the Disclosure Administrator by an authorized representative of the Participant or Beneficiary, provided that (i) the authorization of such representative is designated in writing by the Participant or Beneficiary in a manner that is sufficiently clear and conspicuous, as determined by the Disclosure Administrator in its discretion, to enable the Disclosure Administrator to reasonably verify the status of the authorized representative and the scope of such authorization, and (ii) a copy of the signed authorization is submitted to the Disclosure Administrator with the request for Plan Disclosures.
+The Disclosure Administrator will not make any Plan Disclosures to a person or entity claiming to be an authorized representative prior to receipt of an authorization that meets the criteria in clauses (i) and (ii), as determined by the Disclosure Administrator.
+The Disclosure Administrator may disregard any designation of an authorized representative that it deems to be defective or otherwise improper or invalid hereunder.
+In particular, and without limitation, the Disclosure Administrator reserves the right and discretion to refuse to honor a Participant's or Beneficiary's designation of an authorized representative if the Disclosure Administrator determines that such designation is fraudulent; such as, for example, when the Disclosure Administrator determines that the signature of approval on the designation does not belong to the Participant or Beneficiary. - (c) Examination of Records.
 Participants and Beneficiaries shall have the right to examine such records, documents and other data as required by ERISA at reasonable times during regular business hours.
 Nothing contained in the Plan shall give any Participant the right to examine any data or records with respect to any other Participant except as required by applicable law which cannot be waived.